steadylearner/Python-Blog/posts/React/How to use Webpack with React.md

 It will help you to use commands **start** and **start:cypress** in **package.json** separately.
 We need this because Cypress doesn't work well with split JavaScript files made from **splitChunks** part above.

-You can remove it and others after you read the documentations for them well.
+You can remove it if you don't want to use Cypress.

 <br />

-## 3. Start your project with React Routerr
+## 3. Start your project with React Router

 We prepared all the configuration files.
 If you have already visited [React Rust] repository. you will find that it has many files.

-We won't hanlde every details of them because normally Webpack and other configuration files relevant to it will be sufficient to start your React project.
+We won't handle every details of them.
+Normally, what you want would be Webpack and its relevant configuration files.

 Build a **src** folder to include the files for our React project.
 The main folders will be similar to this.